 31. “Wind Flyers” by Angela Johnson and illustrated by Loren Long is our choice for “Read a Book about a Black person or Black people who served in the military”.
 It is the story of how a boys love of flight turned into a man in the under celebrated World War II heroes, the Tuskegee Airmen.

 32. “The United States v.
 Jackie Robinson” by Sudipta Bardhan-Quallen and illustrated by R. Gregory Christie is our choice for “Read a Book about a Black person or Black people who served in the military”.
-It is the story of Jackie Robinson, long before he was a famous baseball player, when he was a soldier during World War II.
+It is the story of Jackie Robinson.
+Long before he was a famous baseball player, he was a soldier during World War II.
 He experienced segregation everyday and refused to move to the back of the bus long before Rosa Parks.

 33. “Sisters: Venus & Serena Williams” by Jeanette Winters and illustrated by Loren Long is our choice for “Read a Book about Venus or Serena Williams”.
 It is the story of the lives of two of the greatest tennis players in the world.